November 6, 2025

 Watertight Model

 Watertight models are those which are completely solid.
 In simple words, if the model were to be filled with water, then the water should not leak through the model.
 This is a watertight model.
-In other words, the model must not have holes.
 This may happen due to non-connection of edges and a line or a plane does not have dimensions in any of the three coordinates.
 Such models are non-printable.

 X